 Drive sales on autopilot with ecommerce-focused features

-While it’s true that adding a clickable email link, known as a mailto link, will get the job done, that option comes with risks that far outweigh the convenience benefits it provides.
+While it’s true that after adding a clickable email link, known as a mailto link, the WordPress site becomes more convenient, that option comes with the aforementioned risks.
+Leveraging contact forms avoids such complications and adds other benefits, but it takes a bit more effort to set up.

 Quick sign up | No credit card required